 - Make sure to bring a pair of gloves and a warm hat if you are planning a walking holiday during the winter months.

 - Waterproof walking shoes and shoes with gripping soles are always a good idea for any time of the year, especially in the winter when you might expect to experience rain.

 - Always check the weather forecast in advance of your trip.

 - If ice is forecast, it would be a good idea to bring extra layers of clothing and a face mask.
 Walk with your hands out of your pockets.
 If you slip on an icy patch, your hands will be your protection.

 Why We Love Winter Walks

 Crisp, fresh air mixed with peaceful walking trails and charming Spanish towns.
 This sums up the winter Camino experience.
-Depending on the time of year some of the facilities and services may be closed so it is always best to check with our Camino travel experts in advance of your trip.
+Depending on the time of year, some of the facilities and services may be closed, so it is always best to check with our Camino travel experts before your trip.

 For more winter Camino tips, advice on the different Camino de Santiago routes, and to book your Camino trip, contact our travel specialists.